bgachara/bgachara.github.io/posts/rust_ref.md

     - easy to manage: follows function calls.
     - Great memory locality
 - Heap:
-    - storage of values outside function calls
+    - storage of values outside function calls.
-    - values have dynamic sizes determined at runtime
+    - values have dynamic sizes determined at runtime.
-    - slightly slower than the stack, bookeeping needed
+    - slightly slower than the stack, bookeeping needed.
-    - No guarantee of memory locality
+    - No guarantee of memory locality.

 ````rust